Fishing Lakes and Lake Naturalisation

 What will be done?

-These changes will help make the ponds safer, more sustainable, and better for nature.
+These changes will help make the ponds safer, more sustainable, and support nature to adapt to the changing conditions.

 What you need to know